psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 " But mark how easily Mr. W. W. Carus Wilson disposes of witnesses:—'If there are any besides, perhaps a dismissed pupil or teacher.'
 Even at the risk of incurring such a summary dismissal, I cannot forbear giving him the following extract from a letter which I have received from a former pupil at Cowan Bridge:—

 "'On first reading 'Jane Eyre,' several years ago, I recognised immediately the picture then drawn, and was far from considering it in any way exaggerated; in fact I thought at the time, and still think, the matter rather understated than otherwise.
 I suffered so severely from the treatment, that I was never in the schoolroom daring the last three months I was there, until about a week before I left, and was considered to be far gone in consumption.
 My mother (whose only child I was) was never informed of my illness, and I might certainly have died there without her being informed of it, had not a severe illness of her own caused her hastily to summon me home.
 She was so much shocked at my appearance, that she refused to allow me to return, though pressed to so.
 I was some time before my constitution recovered the blow it then received.
 I attribute my illness to the unhealthy situation of the school, the long walks to church in bad weather, (for in winter our feet were often wet daring the whole of the service,) and the scanty and ill prepared food. * * * The housekeeper was very dirty.
-I have frequently seen grease swmimming on the milk and water we had for breakfast, in consequence of its having been boiled in a greasy copper; and I perfectly remember having once been sent for a cup of tea for teacher, who was ill in bed, and no teaspoon being to hand, the housekeeper stirred it with her finger, she being engaged in cutting raw meat at the time.
+I have frequently seen grease swimming on the milk and water we had for breakfast, in consequence of its having been boiled in a greasy copper; and I perfectly remember having once been sent for a cup of tea for teacher, who was ill in bed, and no teaspoon being to hand, the housekeeper stirred it with her finger, she being engaged in cutting raw meat at the time.
 I could give you scores of such instances as these, which fell under my own observation.
 Our food was almost always badly cooked, and besides that we certainly had not enough of it, whatever may be said to the contrary. * * * In a word the system at Cowan Bridge was a very harsh one, and I was very glad to hear that an improvement took place after the school was removed to Casterton, for it was much needed.
 I had no knowledge whatever of Mrs. Nicholls personally, and therefore my statement may fairly be considered an impartial one.
 You are quite welcome to make what use you think proper of this letter.'

 "If Mr. Wilson's friends had confined themselves to legitimate review of Mrs. Gaskell's work, I should never have written a single line on this subject; but when they attacked the dead, and adopted the questionable course of disseminating their vile slander anonymously through the post-office (actually sending a copy to Mr. Bronte), I should indeed have been inexcusable if I had allowed their assertions to pass unchallenged.